ds-tutorials/openrefine-tutorial/index.md

 Now, look through your data to confirm that the expression worked.

 GREL is very powerful but can take time to become comfortable with it.
 However, you can often find someone online who has run a similar transformation and has made their expression available.
-You can also look up all of the GREL functions and how to use them in the OpenRefine Github Repository: [https://github.com/OpenRefine/OpenRefine/wiki/GREL-String-Functions](https://github.com/OpenRefine/OpenRefine/wiki/GREL-String-Functions).
+You can also look up all of the GREL functions and how to use them in the OpenRefine documentation: [https://openrefine.org/docs/manual/grelfunctions](https://openrefine.org/docs/manual/grelfunctions).

 ## Spilting Cells
 Now, the the underscores are removed, we can move onto another data problem; there are often multiple causes within a cell, which can make it challenging to see which causes come up the most often.